 What’s in the database?

 The database is set up as a spreadsheet, currently containing three worksheets.

 The first contains details of all worker accidents detailed in Appendices B and C of the Railway Inspectorate reports 1900-1915 and 1921-1939 (the gap in the middle was a result of the First World War).
 It excludes cases of passenger train accidents, which sometimes also killed or injured workers.
 There cases were found in Appendix A of the reports, and are already freely available, for example through the Railways Archive website (detailed in our links page).

-The second sheet contains details of Great Eastern Railway workers injured in accidents and making applications to the Company’s Benevolent Fund between 1913-23.
+The final sheet contains details of Great Eastern Railway workers injured in accidents and making applications to the Company’s Benevolent Fund between 1913-23.